15 Ways to Honor Year of the Trail in NC

 StatewideSee on mapSee on map

-From atop Clingmans Dome – the highest peak in Great Smoky Mountains National Park – it’s impossible to see the towering sand dunes of Jockey’s Ridge State Park on the Outer Banks, but that’s where this 1,175-mile mega trek ends.
+From atop Kuwohi – the highest peak in Great Smoky Mountains National Park – it’s impossible to see the towering sand dunes of Jockey’s Ridge State Park on the Outer Banks, but that’s where this 1,175-mile mega trek ends.
 Trails and waterways take you from the most visited national park to the first national seashore, crossing tribal lands and small towns; hardwood and maritime forests; and more parks, preserves, greenways and footpaths than you can count as you make your way across the state.
 Day-hike options abound as well.

 12 Bearwallow Mountain